zubinchopra/portaldocs/portal-sdk/generated/top-extensions-nuget.md

 1. In Visual Studio open your Solution and select `Tools > NuGet Package Manager > Manage NuGet packages for Solution…`.
 1. Select all `Microsoft.Portal.*` NuGet packages.
 1. Click `Update`.
-1. Build and fix any breaking changes, as described in [Breaking changes](/portal-sdk/generated/breaking-changes.md).
+1. Build and fix any breaking changes, as described in [https://aka.ms/portalfx/breaking](https://aka.ms/portalfx/breaking).

 * In CoreXT
 1. Find the latest SDK version number from the SDK downloads document located at [http://aka.ms/portalfx/download](http://aka.ms/portalfx/download).